HackEuropeLNU/OpenSwarmOnRails/README.md

 # OpenSwarm on Rails

 OpenSwarm is a Rails app for visual Git worktree management.
-It helps you see branch relationships as a graph and run common branch workflows from one place.
+It shows branch relationships as a graph and lets you run common branch workflows from one place.

-## What it does
+## Features

-- Discovers repositories and their worktrees
+- Discover local repositories and worktrees
-- Visualizes branch/worktree relationships as a graph
+- Visualize branch/worktree relationships
-- Creates and deletes worktrees
+- Create and delete worktrees
-- Runs common workflows: fetch/pull, rebase, commit, push, merge
+- Run common Git workflows: fetch, pull, rebase, commit, push, merge
-- Opens terminals in selected worktrees
+- Open terminals in selected worktrees

-## Repository layout
+## Project structure

-- `openswarm/` - main Rails 8.1 app (Hotwire + Tailwind + ActionCable)
+- `openswarm/`: main Rails 8.1 app (Hotwire + Tailwind + ActionCable)
-- `desktop/` - Electron wrapper for running OpenSwarm as a desktop app
+- `desktop/`: Electron shell for running OpenSwarm as a desktop app
-- `ui_scaffold/` - early static UI prototype
+- `ui_scaffold/`: early static UI prototype

 ## Requirements

 - Ruby `3.3.10` (see `openswarm/.ruby-version`)
 - Bundler
-- Node.js + npm
+- Node.js and npm
 - Git

 ## Quick start

-From the repo root:
+Run from the repository root:

 ```bash
 cd openswarm